 I challenge the rail company to identify any traveller who works five days a week for 52 weeks of the year with no holidays or absence for illness, and who does not take any Bank Holidays off. they seem to be assuming that season ticket holders will travel on Christmas Day (when there are no trains).

-Anyone working that many weeks is likely to be too exhausted to return to the place where they work for 26 fun trips
+Anyone working that many weeks is likely to be too exhausted to return to the place where they work for 26 fun trips.

 While the rail companies get compensation from Network Rail for the shortest of delays caused by Network Rail, poor old passengers have to be delayed by more than 30 minutes to get a refund of 50% of their travel cost (based on the totally potty 546 journeys a year calculation).